 I’ve discussed Jack Beckman on The Driver Suit Blog many times.
 He is a great driver, he connects with the fans, and he was kind enough to grant me an interview last year.
 I’ve been into the Infinite Hero Challenge Coin program since the beginning, and love collecting them.
-Well, I’m back with another profile of the coins for 2018.
+Well, I’m back with another profile of the coins.

 Launched in 2011, The Infinite Hero Foundation “…is to combat the most difficult front line issues – mental and physical – facing returning military heroes and their families.”
 Military personnel returning from overseas deployment face long term employment, mental and physical problems that the majority of Americans don’t understand.
 They work with other non-profit veterans groups and give out grants to help service men and women cope with these long term problems.